OMerkel/Scrum-Card-Game/README.md

 The card game is used so that players experience work in a simulated SCRUM sprint scenario.
 It allows reflection of many questions and topics that happen in real life while working in a SCRUM team, too.
 Players act in a collaborative team environment during game play.
+Multiple teams can compete against each other.
 This game is typically played during a training or workshop.

 __Keywords__ _SCRUM, agile, software development framework, education, training, card game, learning, simulation, multi-player, team work_